HotCakeX/Official-IANA-IP-blocks/README.md

 <br>

-#### Use our website to easily get the newest IP addresses for each country in `CIDR` format: https://hotcakex.github.io/Official-IANA-IP-blocks/
+## Use our website to easily get the newest IP addresses for each country in `CIDR` format: https://hotcakex.github.io/Official-IANA-IP-blocks/

 #### [You can use this `CSV` formatted reference file to identify full country names from their abbreviated forms](https://github.com/HotCakeX/Official-IANA-IP-blocks/blob/gh-pages/Country%20Alpha-2%20code%20Alpha-3%20code%20Numeri.csv)
+They are in [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) format
 <br>

-### Sources used by this GitHub repository (5 Regional Internet Registries in the world)
+## Sources used by this GitHub repository (5 Regional Internet Registries in the world)

 - **APNIC** ( _[Asia Pacific Network Information Centre](https://www.apnic.net/)_ )
   - https://ftp.apnic.net/stats/apnic/delegated-apnic-latest